Injured in a Winter Weather Auto Accident?

-Winter can make the roads in Chicago dangerous and can be a factor in thousands of car accidents every year.
+Winter can make the roads in Chicago dangerous.
+Weather is a factor in thousands of car accidents every year.
 Whether there is a fresh dusting of snow, a thick coating of ice, or even just the slushy snow remains from the last storm, the winter weather conditions can have a significant effect on the roads and on every driver’s ability to travel.

 When inclement weather strikes, the best advice is always to stay off the roads whenever possible.
 If you are at home and do not need to leave, consider staying where you are until conditions improve.
-But in some cases, it may not be possible to avoid the weather entirely and you may need to travel.
+But in some cases, it may not be possible to avoid the weather entirely.
+Whether for work or a family event, you may need to travel.
 If you find yourself in that position, consider the following safety tips before you leave:

 Safety Tips Before You Leave Home

 Make sure your vehicle is in proper working order

 Before bad weather begins, consider having a mechanic or other professional review your vehicle.
 You want to make sure it is fully functioning.
 An expert can verify that the car’s heater, defogger, windshield wipers and washer lines, headlights, and tail lights are all working properly.

 Remove any snow and/or ice from your vehicle

 If you park your car outdoors or if your car sits outside while you are running errands, snow or ice are bound build up.
 Failing to remove the snow or ice before driving may limit your ability to see as and pose a danger to others.
 If snow is piled on your car and you start driving down an expressway or street, the snow may blow and potentially go into the path of another driver, decreasing that driver’s ability to see.
 Snow and ice should also be removed from the headlights, tail lights, and brake lights of your car so that other drivers can see you from a distance.

 Drive with your headlights on